 A toilet cistern is a tank holding water at the back of the bowl until you flush.
 The water from the toilet cistern rushes into the bowl, creating a suction that drains water and waste down the drain.
 The cistern then fills with water, ready for the next flush.

-To fix a leaking toilet caused by an overfilled cistern, you must adjust the inlet valve to ensure it stops filling the cistern once the water level reaches the correct height.
-Do this by adjusting the float that controls the valve or replacing it altogether if it is faulty.
+To fix a leaking toilet caused by an overfilled cistern, you must adjust the inlet valve to ensure it stops filling once the water level reaches the correct height.
+You can adjust the float that controls the valve or replace it altogether if it is faulty.

 1. Turn off the water supply: Locate the water valve behind the leaking toilet and turn it off.
 This will prevent water from flowing into the tank, causing more leakage.